Apify PPE Pricing Explained: Pay Per Event Model, Strategy, and Code Examples

 },

-Track revenue daily, not monthly.
-A sudden drop in revenue could mean a competing actor launched, your actor has a bug reducing output volume, or a major user churned.
-The Apify Console shows per-actor revenue, but for portfolio-level tracking across 10+ actors, use the ApifyForge dashboard to see aggregated trends, per-actor breakdowns, and revenue-per-compute ratios.
-The Glossary section defines all pricing terms if you encounter unfamiliar terminology.
+Track PPE revenue daily, not monthly.
+A sudden drop in revenue indicates a competing actor launched, a bug is reducing output volume, or a major user churned.
+The Apify Console shows per-actor revenue, but for portfolio-level tracking across 10+ actors, ApifyForge provides aggregated revenue trends, per-actor breakdowns, and revenue-per-compute ratios at apifyforge.com/tools.

 Related guides